-Richelieu is exposed to different risks that can have an impact on its profitability.
+Richelieu is exposed to different risks that can have a material adverse effect on its profitability.
 To offset such risks, the Corporation has adopted various strategies adapted to the major risk factors below.

 Economic conditions

 The Corporation's business and financial results partly depend on general economic conditions and the economic factors specific to the renovation and construction industry.
 Any economic downturn could lead to a decline in sales and have an adverse impact on the Corporation's financial performance.